 Contains no meat, fish, poultry, shellfish, or products derived from these sources but may contain dairy or eggs.
 Every Bon Appétit location offers at least two vegetarian meal options at every meal period.
-The LDC includes a dedicated vegetarian station, Wild Thymes, which is available for breakfast, lunch, and dinner meal periods.
+Fresh Table at Leutner Commons and From The Field at Fribley Commons are dedicated vegetarian stations available for breakfast, lunch, and dinner meal periods.